-I did not expect to find the perfect place in southeastern British Columbia.
-It all began while leading a polar bear photography tour.
+I did not expect to find an exceptional place to teach hummingbird photography in southeastern British Columbia.
+It all began while leading a polar bear photography tour in 2002.
 During a relaxing evening with my group, the conversation drifted to hummingbirds.
 One of my participants said, "my husband and I own the Bull River Guest Ranch that attracts hundreds of hummingbirds in May and June.
 The birds flock to our guest ranch to feed at the sugar water feeders, and at dusk, every feeder is swarming with hummingbirds like bees at a hive."
 That statement started all this!